winoooops/Lunai/server/README.md

 ## GraphQL Schema

 The GraphQL schema is defined in the `schemas` directory.
-It includes types for `Chat`, `Message` and `Config`, as well as the necessary queries and mutations.
+It includes types for `Chat`, `Message`, as well as the necessary queries and mutations.